 Applet: Macroscopic and microscopic circulation in three dimensions

-The relationship between the macroscopic circulation of a vector field $\dlvf$ around a curve and the microscopic circulation of $\dlvf$ (illustrated by small green circles) along a surface in three dimensions must hold for any surface whose boundary is the curve.
-No matter which surface you choose (change by dragging the blue point on the slider), the total microscopic circulation of $\dlvf$ along the surface must equal the circulation of $\dlvf$ around the curve, as long as the vector field $\dlvf$ is defined everywhere on the surface.
+The relationship between the macroscopic circulation of a vector field $\dlvf$ around a curve (red boundary of surface) and the microscopic circulation of $\dlvf$ (illustrated by small green circles) along a surface in three dimensions must hold for any surface whose boundary is the curve.
+No matter which surface you choose (change by dragging the green point on the top slider), the total microscopic circulation of $\dlvf$ along the surface must equal the circulation of $\dlvf$ around the curve (We assume that the vector field $\dlvf$ is defined everywhere on the surface.)

 This applet is found in the pages